• About

 How would you describe the impact of the ATLF on African tourism as a whole and each of the African countries that had participated?

 Of course, the forum is supposed to increase the tourism revenue in African countries.
-One of the outcomes of the ATLF is the conclusion that we will promote our tourism by ourselves, as opposed to the former trend whereby African countries depended on or waited for the Western world to come and run their tourism.
+One of the outcomes of the ATLF is the conclusion that we will promote our tourism ourselves, as opposed to the former trend in which African countries depended on, or waited for, the Western world to come and run their tourism.
 And that has not been working for some time now.
-That is why income generation in tourism has been going down.
+That is why income from tourism has been declining.
 I am certain that each participating African country in this event would return home with a renewed and resolved mind to push their tourism more in Africa.
 It is a forum for both government and practitioners.

 RelatedPosts